juliagangi/mybots/README.md

 I tested my hypothesis with 3 different runs.
 Each run involved testing one version of the robot.
 Each of these involved a loop that occurred 5 times, with the random seed incremented each time, and each loop simulated a population size of 10 over 500 generations.
 For the first run, the control was simulated (pop.
 10, gens.
 500) with random seed 1, 2, 3, 4, and finally 5.
 Next, Group B was simulated with the same parameters and the same random seeds (1-5) to ensure that the populations were identical except for the longer limbs.
 Lastly, Group C was simulated with the same parameters and seeds.

 ## The Results
-The results of my experiment confirmed my hypothesis, with the maximum distance traveled from the origin being 38 (get decimal) for Group A, 59.81 for Group B and 75.7 for Group C. The experimental creatures (B and C) were __% and __% fitter than the control, respectively, while the Group C creature was __% fitter than the first.
+The results of my experiment confirmed my hypotheses, with the maximum distance traveled from the origin being 38.19 for Group A, 59.81 for Group B and 75.7 for Group C - increasing with each group, as I predicted.
+The experimental creatures (B and C) were 56.6% and 98.2% fitter than the control, respectively, while the Group C creature was 26.6% fitter than the Group B creature.
 Each graph below shows the evolution that occurred during 1 run, over 500 generations.
 For each random seed, I plotted the highest fitness of the 10 parents at each generation.
 The mean curve is equal to the average of the 5 random seed curves, and it includes a 95% confidence interval for these 5 fitness values at each generation.
 It can be observed from the legend that for the control, the most successful creature for the mutated robot came from random seed 5, while for groups B and C it came from random seed 1.

 #### Group A
 ![alt text](https://github.com/juliagangi/mybots/blob/finalExperiment/plot1.png?raw=true)